 Top 10 Deck-Building Mistakes

 The process of building decks is not nearly the same today as it was a decade or more ago.
-While the outdoor environment and the endless design possibilities have remained constant, emerging technologies and new products and materials require a stronger sense of industry codes and best practices for you to be able to build a deck properly.
+While the outdoor environment and the range of design options have remained relatively constant, emerging technologies and new products require a deeper understanding of industry codes and best practices.

-As a deck builder, inspector, and plans analyst, I have seen a lot of inferior deck-building practices from professionals and do-it-yourselfers.
+As a deck builder, inspector, and plans analyst, I have seen a lot of inferior deck-building practices from professionals and do-it-yourselfers alike.
 I’ve also seen an abundance of bad information that perpetuates problematic designs and poor construction practices.
-A badly built deck is more prone to failure than a correctly built one, and it’s dangerous for those who use it.
+A badly built deck is not only more likely to fail, it’s also dangerous for those who use it.

-Here, I highlight the most common errors I see in deck building and offer solutions to help ensure that your next deck is safe and that it lasts.
+Here, I highlight the most common errors I see in deck building and offer some suggestions to ensure that your next deck is safe and durable.

 Mistake 1: Failing to install a continuous handrail on stairs

-The error: For construction or aesthetic purposes, builders regularly install handrails interrupted with newel posts.
+The error: For construction or aesthetic purposes, builders regularly interrupt handrails with newel posts.
 It’s also common to see a guardrail used as a handrail.

 The solution: Code provision R318.104.22.168 requires that a continuous handrail be installed on any set of stairs that has four or more steps.
 A continuous guardrail free of midspan posts extending through the top can be used as a handrail, but only if it meets specific geometric requirements.
 To be considered a handrail, the guardrail must be graspable by those walking up and down the stairs.
 If a post interrupts a guardrail, a true handrail must be added to the guardrail running along the stairs.